m4dz/ds-from-scratch-workshop/readme/doc/index.md

 ## Chapters

 1. What is a Design System?
+   a) Requirements to get started: Backlight, GitHub integration, Figma

 2. Tokens: using style-dictionary to generate tokens from an external source
+   a) using SD to bring tokens to Figma

 3. Components: making core elements with WebComponents
+   a) using story.to.design to generate initial components in Figma

 4. Documentation: creating a layout for consistency
+   a) involving the UX writter in the process

 5. Organisms: consuming design system resources and documenting them
+   a) import them to Figma with story.to.design

 6. Theming: cascading the tokens

 7. Publishing: being ready to distribute

 8. Future of design systems: having a look at the upcoming web features empowering the design system tooling
+   a) using Figma as source of truth with tokens

 ## Resources